NIST SP 800-90A: CTR_DRBG

-CTR_DRBG has been shown to have security problems when used with certain parameters because cryptographers failed to consider the block size of the cipher when designing this pseudorandom number generator.
+CTR_DRBG has been shown to have a theoretical imperfection when used with certain parameters because cryptographers did not consider the block size of the cipher when designing this pseudorandom number generator.
 CTR_DRBG appears secure and indistinguishable from a true random source when AES is used as the underlying block cipher and 112 bits are taken from this pseudorandom number generator.
 When AES is used as the underlying block cipher and 128 bits are taken from each instantiation, the required security level is delivered with the caveat that a 128-bit cipher's output in counter mode can be distinguished from a true random number generator.
 When AES is used as the underlying block cipher and more than 128 bits are taken from this pseudorandom number generator, then the resulting security level is limited by the block size instead of the key size and therefore the actual security level is much less than the security level implied by the key size.
 CTR_DRBG is also shown to fail to deliver the expected security level whenever Triple DES is used because its 64-bit block size is much less than the 112-bit key size used for Triple DES.